-- 1 The Court of Session and the Sheriff Courts in Scotland make private law orders in respect of children. - The Court of Session has all Scotland civil jurisdiction.
+- 1. The Court of Session and the Sheriff Courts in Scotland make private law orders in respect of children. - 2.
+The Court of Session has all Scotland civil jurisdiction.
 It sits only in Edinburgh.
 The Court of Session is divided into the Outer House (hearing cases at first instance) and the Inner House (effectively the appeal court).
 The Outer House is the highest first instance civil court in Scotland.
 Senators of the College of Justice sit as single judges in the Outer House.
 In the Inner House, the majority of cases are heard by three Senators.
 Senators also sit as judges in the High Court of Justiciary presiding over the prosecution of the most serious crime in Scotland.
-There are presently 35 Senators of the College of Justice, augmented with temporary judges from time to time. - There is no family division or family court within the Outer House of the Court of Session.
-Presently one Senator is appointed as the Family Judge (currently Lord Brailsford).
-He is supported by the second Family Judge (currently Lady Wise). - 4 Most of the private law actions relating to families and children are heard in the sheriff court.
+There are 36 Senators of the College of Justice, augmented with temporary judges from time to time. - 3.
+There is no family division or family court within the Outer House of the Court of Session.
+Presently two Senators are appointed as Family Judges.
+They are supported by a third Family Judge who hears family cases from time to time. - 4.
+Most of the private law actions relating to families and children are heard in the sheriff court.
 There are 39 sheriff courts across Scotland, divided into six sheriffdoms which are arranged geographically.
 Sheriffs and summary sheriffs, sitting alone, preside over civil and criminal business in the sheriff court.
-There are presently 157 permanent or resident sheriffs and summary sheriffs sitting in the sheriff courts of Scotland.
 There is no family division in the sheriff court.
-In the largest sheriff courts (Glasgow, Edinburgh and Aberdeen), there are particular sheriffs who are dedicated to family actions and hear the majority of family cases in those courts. - 5 The children's hearing in Scotland has no jurisdiction in respect of private law. - This chapter is intended to explain Scottish private law orders relating to children.
+In the largest sheriff courts (Glasgow, Edinburgh and Aberdeen), there are particular sheriffs who are dedicated to family actions and hear the majority of family cases in those courts. - 5.
+The children's hearing in Scotland has no jurisdiction in respect of private law. - 6.
+This paper is intended to explain Scottish private law orders relating to children.
 The private law of Scotland relating to parents, children and guardians is provided for in Part 1 of the Children (Scotland) Act 1995 ("the 1995 Act").
-On 15 May 2018, the Scottish Government launched a consultation on the review of Part 1 of the 1995 Act and the creation of a Family Justice Modernisation Strategy.
-The consultation period closes on 7 August 2018.
-The consultation documents can be accessed at: